fortrabbit/help/docs/git-deployment.md

 If your Git deployment fails for any reason:

 1. If you are unsure about Git: Check out [Getting started with Git](git)
-2. If it didn't worked before: Read above to see if you missed something.
+2. If it didn't work before: Read the above to see if you missed something.
 3. If it still doesn't work: Please get in touch with us.

 ### Reporting issues with Git